 Fun Fact: Approximately 40,000 people visited Bernie’s Book Bank in 2019.

-The Distribution Team at Bernie’s Book Bank is the power behind getting the bags of books from our processing center in Lake Bluff, IL to the 360,000 at-risk Chicagoland children we serve.
+The Distribution Team at Bernie’s Book Bank is the power behind getting the bags of books from our processing center in Lake Bluff, IL to the 300,000 Chicagoland children we support.
 If you see them driving down the road in the Bernie’s Book Bank trucks be sure to wave!

 Fun Fact: The Distribution team logs approximately 63,000 miles each year.